 |Weight||109kg (17st 2lb)|

-He signed for the club in the summer of 2012 and impressed immediately with his pace and power.
+He signed for the Saints in the summer of 2012 and impressed immediately with his pace and power.
 Born in Huddersfield, he made his senior debut for Leeds Carnegie when 19 and appeared in 41 games for them.
-His development was helped by spells on loan to Championship clubs, including Sedgley Park and he even appeared against the Saints in 2007/8.
+His development was helped by spells on loan to Championship clubs, including Sedgley Park and he even appeared against the Saints in 2007-08.

-After moving to Northampton, he scored tries in bonus point wins over Exeter Chiefs and Worcester Warriors.
+Since moving to Northampton, he has played in 40 matches and scored 11 tries.
 He was in the Saints side that lost 37-17 to Leicester Tigers in the 2013 Aviva Premiership final before stepping into the party for the South American tour, along with club mate Stephen Myler after injuries to Saracens pair Joel Tomkins and Alex Goode.

 Luther, who began his playing days with Huddersfield RFC, said before his first England tour: “It was only two or three years ago that I was fighting against relegation with Leeds so it’s quite surreal that I’ve now played in a Premiership final and got an England call.
 It’s something I’m going to embrace.”